shirosaidev/airbnbbot/README.md

 `$ pip install -r requirements.txt`

-Copy config.py.sample to config.py and edit.
+Copy `config.py.sample` to `config.py` and edit.

-Copy corpus file tobot_corpus.txt.sample to tobot_corpus.txt.
+Copy corpus file `tobot_corpus.txt.sample` to `tobot_corpus.txt`.

-Edit tobot_corpus.txt and create word and sentence tokens.
+Edit `tobot_corpus.txt` and create word and sentence tokens.
 Corpus file is the base brain for the bot which contains words/sentences used by nltk and sklearn to help the bot respond to questions.

 Set environment variables for Airbnb login username and password.